Mahmuei

-Mahmuei (مهموئی) is a village in Shakhenat Rural District of Shakhenat District, Birjand County, South Khorasan province, Iran.
+Mahmuei (مهموئی) is a village in Shakhenat Rural District of Shakhenat District in Birjand County, South Khorasan province, Iran.

 According to legend, the first settlers named the village "Mahmûeî" because it was on open and flat ground.
 The word mahmuei is a derivation of the word mahmah which according to the Dehkhoda Dictionary means a flat plain.

 History

 There is a shrine in the village cemetery where a pious man known as Âqâye Mîr-Abbâss, a descendant of Muhammad (Seyyed), was buried 70 years ago.
 The natives respect the shrine and dedicate money to it for obtaining their wants.
 About 1920s, at the time of making grape syrup (shîre-ye angoor) via boiling grape juice, somebody said to him "you are not a descendant of The Prophet."
 Mîr-Abbâss became annoyed and stepped into the huge fire that was lighted for boiling grape juices.
 He sat in the midst of the fireplace (Golkhan) to prove miraculously that he was a descendant of Muhammad.
 He stayed in the fireplace for a while and did not go out till some villagers entreated him to go out.
 After that event, the villagers believed and respected him and built a monument on his grave.

 Since 1950, many people emigrated from Mahmuei to city areas, especially to Tehran and Mashad.
-Many of these emigrants gather in the village during Muharram when a ceremony of Ta'zieh (Shabîh-khânî) is performed.
+Many of these emigrants gather in the village during Muharram when a ceremony of ta'ziyeh (or "shabih-khani") is performed.